-At the age of five, Lennie Peters (born Leonard George Sargent) was knocked down by a car and lost the sight of his left eye.
+At the age of five, Islington lad Lennie Peters (born Leonard George Sargent) was knocked down by a car and lost sight in his left eye.

-Another accident at 16 made him totally blind.
-He was sunbathing at Hampstead when louts started throwing stones.
+Another accident at the age of 16 made him totally blind.
+He was sunbathing at Hampstead when a group of louts started throwing stones.
 He went over and told them to pack it up.

 He lay down again in the sun and the next thing one of them heaved half a brick at him and got him in the other eye.
 He had two operations and sight in his right eye was restored.

-Pub piano player Lennie teamed up with Sheffield actress and dancer Di Lee (born Dianne Littlehales) in 1970 and they entered the TV talent show Opportunity Knocks, winning a record seven times, with songs such as All Change Places, I’m Confessin’, Let It Be Me and All I Ever Need is You.
+He teamed up with Sheffield actress and dancer Di Lee (born Dianne Littlehales) in April 1970 and they entered the TV talent show Opportunity Knocks, winning a record seven times, with songs such as All Change Places, I’m Confessin’, Let It Be Me and All I Ever Need is You.

 The duo signed a recording contract with Philips which quickly led to a #1 single with Welcome Home, which sold over 800,000 copies in Britain.

 Lennie Peters died from bone cancer in 1992.
-Di Lee married Rick Price of Wizzard and recorded the solo album Chemistry in 1994.
+Di Lee married Wizzard bassist Rick Price and recorded the solo album Chemistry in 1994.
 She continued to tour with Price as a duo, performing hits and new material.

 Lennie Peters’ daughter, Lisa, was murdered in 2005 while on holiday with her three young sons in a caravan park at Walton-on-the-Naze in Essex.
 She was 41.
 Her boyfriend was charged with her murder and sentenced to 15 years in prison.